University of Tennessee: Administration

-According to the University's 2009 budget, state appropriations increased 26.4 percent from 2000 to 2009, although this amounts to only a 1.1 percent when adjusted for inflation.

 University Medical Center

 The University of Tennessee Medical Center, administered by University Health Systems and affiliated with the University of Tennessee Graduate School of Medicine, collaborates with the University of Tennessee Health Science Center to attract and train the majority of its medical staff.
 Many doctors and nurses at UTMC have integrated careers as teachers and healthcare professionals, and the center promotes itself as the area's only academic, or "teaching hospital".

 The University Medical Center is the primary referral center for East Tennessee, Western North Carolina, and Southeastern Kentucky.
 It is one of three Level I trauma centers in the East Tennessee geographic region.
 Extensive expansion programs were embarked upon the 1990s and 2000s (decade) and saw the construction of two sprawling additions to the hospital's campus, a new Cancer Institute and a Heart Lung Vascular Institute.
 The new UT Medical Center Heart Hospital received its first patient on April 27, 2010.